 Saponification Value: 80 mg KOH / g of Fat

-When substituting Carnauba Wax for Beeswax in an existing recipe reduce the amount of wax by half since since Carnauba Wax has twice the stiffening power of Beeswax.
+When substituting Carnauba Wax for Beeswax in an existing recipe, reduce the amount of wax by half since Carnauba Wax has twice the stiffening power of Beeswax.

-If you need help to thicken a sugar scrub please do this: to 1 pound (450 grams) of your oil mixture add 1 to 2 grams of Carnauba Wax.
-Melt the wax into the oils and then allow to cool.
+If you need help to thicken a sugar scrub, please do this: to 1 pound (450 grams) of your oil mixture, add 1 to 2 grams of Carnauba Wax.
+Melt the wax into the oils and then allow it to cool.
 Use this premixed oil mixture as your formula requires.
-Also see Beeswax or Candelilla Wax other options.
+Also, see Beeswax or Candelilla Wax for other options.
 Carnauba Wax has a melting point of approximately 180°F.